acmpesuecc/BareBones/README.md

 # BareBones

 BareBones is a repo to get started with HDL coding.
 This repo consists of simple issues to make it simple for beginners to contribute.
-This repo is for the Hacktoberfest 2021.

 ### Langauges
 - SystemVerilog